Gravity-driven flux of particles through apertures

-The discharge of grains through apertures is one of the oldest and most fundamental problems in granular physics, central to industrial handling of powders and a model non-equilibrium system \cite{nedderman1982flow, jaeger1996granular, aranson2006patterns}.
-The mass flux of particles $Q$ flowing through an aperture is constant for most of the drainage process, unlike an ordinary fluid, where the flow rate decreases with the liquid height.
-While this situation has been studied for more than a hundred and fifty years \cite{tighe2007pressure}, empirical relations for the constant flux $Q$ in terms of aperture size $D$, grain size $d$, bulk density $\rho_b$, and gravity are still used. \cite{fowler1959flow,beverloo1961flow}.
+While this constant discharge of dry particles has been studied for more than a hundred and fifty years \cite{tighe2007pressure}, empirical relations for the constant flux $Q$ in terms of aperture size $D$, grain size $d$, bulk density $\rho_b$, and gravity are still used \cite{fowler1959flow,beverloo1961flow}.
 One of the most widely used is Beverloo's relation \cite{beverloo1961flow}:

-This expression relies on two fitting parameters: $C$, accounting for the shape of the opening (usually $\simeq 0.58$ for a circular aperture \cite{nedderman1982flow}), and $k$ ($\simeq 1.5$ for spherical particles \cite{beverloo1961flow,nedderman1982flow}), which defines an effective aperture size $D-kd$. \citet{mankoc2007flow} performed experiments over a wider range of apertures and developed a relation by quantifying the deviations between their measurements and Beverloo's relation [Eq. \eqref{eq:eq_Beverloo}] with an exponential correction proposed.
+This expression relies on two fitting parameters: $C$, accounting for the shape of the opening (usually $\simeq 0.58$ for a circular aperture \cite{nedderman1982flow}), and $k$ ($\simeq 1.5$ for spherical particles \cite{beverloo1961flow,nedderman1982flow}), which defines an effective aperture size $D-kd$. \citet{mankoc2007flow} performed experiments over a wider range of apertures and developed a relation by quantifying the deviations between their measurements and Beverloo's relation \eqref{eq:eq_Beverloo} with an exponential correction proposed.
 Additional experiments were later performed by \citet{benyamine2014discharge}, and an expression of the flux was provided as: where $A$ is the area of the aperture.
 This expression removes the dependence on the parameter $k$ but introduces two additional fitting parameters to Eq. \eqref{eq:eq_Beverloo} besides $C' \simeq 0.75$, $\alpha_1 \simeq 0.96$ and $\alpha_2 \simeq 0.09$ \cite{benyamine2014discharge}.
 While this expression lacks a clear physical interpretation, the exponential term broadly captures dilation as observed on the structure of discharge (Fig.~\ref{fig:Fig1_Imaging}).
+In this Letter, we revisit the problem of steady flux in particulate discharge and propose a framework rooted in free-fall kinematics.
+To this end, a large number of experiments and Discrete Element Method (DEM) simulations are carried out for a range of $d$ and $D$.